aws-samples/personalization-apis/README.md

 ## Uninstalling the solution

-If you installed the application from the Serverless Application Repository, you can delete the application from the Lambda console in your AWS account (under Applications).

-Alternatively, if you installed the application using SAM, you can delete the application using the AWS CLI.
+You can delete the application using the AWS CLI.
 Assuming you used the default application name for the stack name (`personalization-apis`), you can run the following:

 ```bash
 aws cloudformation delete-stack --stack-name personalization-apis
 ```

-Finally, you can also delete the stack in the AWS console on the CloudFormation page.
+Alternatively, you can also delete the stack in the AWS console on the CloudFormation page.

 ## Reporting issues